tari/taricorp.net/content/posts/2020/tihle/index.md

 calculators.[^why-not-os2]

-[^why-not-os2]: Some readers might ask: "why not improve an existing *libre* OS?"
+[^why-not-os2]: Some readers might ask: "why not improve an existing *libre* OS like OS2?"
 My answer is that doing so is too hard: while the Z80 is a well-understood CPU to program for, its age means much of the tooling available to us today that makes programmers more productive is simply not available.
 While a truly free (*libre*) EOS replacement would be ideal, I do